Smebra/ADVANCED-Solana-Raydium-Sniping-Bot/README.md

     `npm install`

-5. Remove The `.copy` from the `.env.copy` file and then open it & configure (Make Sure The Extension is .env & not .copy)
+5. Remove The `.example` from the `.env.example` file and then open it & configure (Make Sure The Extension is .env & not .example)

 6. Run the script by typing:

-    `npm run ssb`
+    `npm run start`

 7. PRINT PROFITS